top of page

 2024

-Combining traditional Chinese paper cutting technique with the Western contemporary art aesthetic, using scissors to “draw” lines, Zhang investigates what we choose to perceive and thus remember, and what we allow to be unseen and forgotten.
+There is the saying "The truly wise hide in plain sight" that inspired this piece, which investigates what we choose to perceive and thus remember, and what we allow to be unseen and forgotten.
 In a time when cultural narratives are often rewritten or erased, these sculptures stand as tactile symbols to hidden stories and silenced voices.

 Migration